The Evolution of Outdoor Kitchen Design

 Project Spotlight: norsuHOME

-The alfresco kitchen at norsuHOME features a Staron benchtop in the soft, cloud-like finish ‘Supreme Cloudbank’ which brings a refined, indoor aesthetic to a fully outdoor setting.
+The alfresco kitchen at norsuHOME features a custom-curved benchtop in Staron’s ‘Supreme Cloudbank’ finish, bringing a refined, indoor aesthetic to a fully outdoor setting.
+The cabinetry, in the colour Calandre, was exclusively manufactured by the OKD team for this project.

 The Materials That Make It Work